 Our range is also propane, and instead of putting in an electric or propane heating system, we put in a real wood stove.

-Non-essential appliances, like small kitchen gadgets, TVs, video game systems, computers, chargers and a washing machine, are all a drain on your power system.
+Non-essential appliances, like small kitchen gadgets, TVs, video game systems, computers, chargers, and a washing machine, are all a drain on your power system.
 Make sure you know what your system can handle before loading your bus with a ton of electronics.

 Anything that produces heat electronically (microwave, coffee maker, etc.) uses a colossal amount of energy.
-Game systems also pull a lot of wattage.
+Game systems also pull a lot of power.
 These are things to consider when buying the “fun” stuff for your bus.

 CONVERTING A SCHOOL BUS